Introduction: The Shadow Warriors of the Crusades

 Equipment and Armament for Night Operations

-The Templars adapted their standard gear for night raids.
-While their usual battle equipment included heavy chainmail, full helms, and lances, these were often impractical for stealth.
+The Templars adapted standard gear for night raids.
+While usual battle equipment included heavy chainmail, full helms, and lances, these were often impractical for stealth.
 For nocturnal missions, they favored lighter, quieter gear.

-| Torches | Special oil-soaked torches that burned brightly but could be extinguished quickly; sometimes used as fire weapons. |
+Torches: Special oil-soaked torches that burned brightly but could be extinguished quickly; also used as fire weapons.
+Templars carried small fire-starting kits with flint and steel wrapped in cloth to keep them dry and silent.

-| Footwear | Leather boots with felt or wool wraps to muffle footsteps on stone or gravel. |
+Footwear: Leather boots with felt or wool wraps to muffle footsteps on stone or gravel.
+Some knights removed spurs — which jingled with each step — replacing them with simple leather straps.

 Notable Examples of Templar Night Raids